dolla-consortium/consensus/README.md

 ![junction-example](documentation/media/junction-example.png)

-We are calling **Sections** (Modularisation), a meaningful set of Pipelines and Junctions put together.
+We are calling **Section** (Modularisation), a meaningful set of Pipelines and Junctions put together.

 # Dolla Consensus (Implementation)